 The Administrator began issuing payments to Claimants whose Claim Forms were reviewed and approved.
 Claims were processed on a rolling basis, meaning Claims were reviewed as they were received.

-Q4.
 I received compensation for the level I requested, but believe that I am eligible for a higher level.
-Can I submit a new Claim?
+Can I submit a new Claim or revise my Claim?

 No. Once a Claim has been fully adjudicated by the Administrator or Independent Assessor, that decision is final.